 Trustees are elected at a General Meeting in accordance with our Royal Charter and Bye Laws.
 As a registered charity, our activities are regulated by the Charity Commission for England and Wales.

 Peta Foxall, Chair

 Peta has extensive experience of leading and working in multi-professional teams, primarily within the NHS and Russell Group Universities.
 She is a biomedical scientist by professional training and has a PhD in biological chemistry awarded by the University of London.
 She has been a member of Devon Wildlife Trust since 2003, joined the Board of Trustees in 2010 and became its Chair in December 2016.
 Peta owns a small ancient woodland in Devon and encourages the development of gardens as natural habitats.

 Stewart Goshawk, Honorary Secretary

 Steve began a museum career as a natural sciences curator in Sheffield after securing a Biology degree at York.
 He retired as Head of Museums & Archives in Bolton in 2007, going on to freelance in the museums and heritage sector across England, mostly in interim management roles.
-He was active in a number of regional and national museum organisations, including a period as Chair of Museums & Libraries North West.
-He is currently a member of the North West Heritage Lottery Fund Committee.
-He joined the Lancashire, Manchester and N Merseyside WT in 1986, became a Trustee and became Chair in 2014.
+He was active in a number of regional and national museum organisations, including a period as Chair of Museums & Libraries North West and was a member of the North West Heritage Lottery Fund Committee.
+He joined the Lancashire, Manchester and N Merseyside WT in 1986, became a Trustee and was Chair from 2014 to 2021.
 He is an enthusiastic general naturalist with specialist knowledge of entomology and bats and has a burning desire to share his knowledge.
 He is a Fellow of the Royal Entomological Society and of the Museums Association.
-Other than his passion for wildlife, Steve enjoys hill-climbing (only 26 Munros to go), photography, gardening, cycling, cooking, tennis and rock music.
+Other than his passion for wildlife, Steve enjoys hill-climbing (Munros completed in 2019), photography, gardening, cycling, cooking, tennis and rock music.

 David Jordan OBE